Legie79/UWE-Dissertation-report/README.md

 # UWE-Dissertation-report
-This repository is created for submitting the python files and others requiremens.
+This repository is created for submitting Python files and other required materials.

-This study is conducted for the purpose of completion of a course on synthetic data and not representative of any real world data.
+The study was conducted as part of a course on synthetic data and does not represent real-world data.
+Details are intentionally withheld as the project is currently under evaluation.

 Modules